-Rudin, R., Zboinska, M., Sämfors, S. et al (2022).
-RePrint: Digital workflow for aesthetic retrofitting of deteriorated architectural elements research.chalmers.se offers the possibility of retrieving research publications produced at Chalmers University of Technology.
+Rudin, R., Zboinska, M., Sämfors, S. et al (2023).
+RePrint: Digital workflow for aesthetic retrofitting of deteriorated architectural elements with new biomaterial finishes.
+Hybrids and Haecceities - Proceedings of the 42nd Annual Conference of the Association for Computer Aided Design in Architecture, ACADIA 2022: 336-345 research.chalmers.se offers the possibility of retrieving research publications produced at Chalmers University of Technology.
 It covers all kind of research output: articles, dissertations, conference papers, reports etc. since 2004. research.chalmers.se is administrated and maintained by Chalmers Library